 CDC & U.S. Embassy – Guinea

-The Ebola outbreak in West Africa was one of the most important events in recent memory.
+The Ebola outbreak in West Africa was one of the most significant events in recent memory.
 Ebola Fighters were even named Time Magazine’s Person of the Year.
-The virus quickly swept through Guinea, Liberia, and Sierra Leone devastating families and killing thousands, including many of the medical staff in these countries.
-Through medical care, prevention, and education it has slowly been brought under control.
+The virus quickly swept through Guinea, Liberia and Sierra Leone, devastating families and killing thousands, including much of the medical staff in these countries.
+Through medical care, prevention and education it has slowly been brought under control.

 Ebola Prevention Guinea

 Help support our mission to bring video education to the developing world by donating.

 - Partners: U.S. Centers for Disease Control and Prevention (CDC) & U.S. Embassy

 - Project Year: 2015